sourcemeta/extensions/README.markdown

 # JSON Schema Extensions Registry

-A growing collection of community-driven vocabulary extensions to JSON Schema.
-This repository provides standardized vocabulary definitions and meta-schemas for common use cases not covered by the core JSON Schema specification.
+A growing collection of officially recognised vocabulary extensions to JSON Schema for common use cases not covered by the core JSON Schema specification.

 ## Available Extensions